 - Level of Functioning

 We Can Help With Catastrophic Injuries

-Feinberg Consulting specializes in case management and rehabilitation for traumatic brain injuries.
+Feinberg Consulting specializes in case management and rehabilitation for individuals who have suffered a traumatic brain injury or spinal cord injury as a result of an auto accident.
 If you want to learn more about how we use Disability Rating Scales and other rehabilitation techniques, reach out to our specialized care team today.